 Operating and instructing voters on the use of the voting equipment

 Securing the voting equipment and closing the polling place

-A small number of Election officers work in the Central Absentee Precinct (CAP) on Election Day.
+A small number of officers of election work in the Central Absentee Precinct (CAP) on Election Day.
 These officers check the names of absentee voters off lists and tabulate the absentee ballots.

-Election Officers are compensated at various rates of pay according to their responsibilities at the polling place.
-Election Officers must work at least one general election before being considered to serve as a Chief or an Assistant Chief.
+Officers of election are compensated at various rates of pay according to their responsibilities at the polling place.
+Officers of election must work at least one general election before being considered to serve as a Chief or an Assistant Chief Officer of Election.

-Click here to serve as an election officer to serve as an election officer to serve as an election officer to serve as an election officer , to serve as an election officer, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.
+Click here to serve as an election officer to serve as an election officer to serve as an election officer to serve as an election officer , to sign up to serve as an officer of election, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.